jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

 # Structures

+There are several structures used to manage the rayWidg system.

+- widg\_rayWidg is the widget orginazation structure, it holds all the details (coordiantes, width, height, and state) needed for a general widget managment
+- event\_rayWidg holds the data for a single event and is generally used with the more complex widgets
-Only one structure is used and it is the widg_rayWidg struct.
+- listBox\_rayWidg is a structure that is used for listbox widgets and widgets that use list boxes, such as the file browser
+- files\_rayWidg is a structure that is used with the file browser functions (to much to pass around)

+## widg\_rayWidg

+The primary structure is the widg\_rayWidg struct.
 It keeps track of the widget coordinates and states each widget is in.
 You can get or set these variables by querying it with funcitions or by direct access.

 Variables: